How to Avoid Probate in Arkansas

 A probate lawyer can help you take care of this process and ensure it is done correctly.

-Transfer on Death Designations
+Transfer on Death Designations in Arkansas: A Probate-Free Option

 In some situations, property will automatically transfer to your named beneficiary upon your death.
 Thus, probate is not necessary to distribute any such assets.
 One example is property held as a joint tenancy with rights of survivorship.
 If you own a piece of property with someone as joint tenants, the entire property becomes theirs automatically upon your death.